LeoMainini/push_swap_tester/README.md

 There is no setup required, just clone the git in the root of your push_swap folder, or wherever your push_swap binary is, and run the script

-For debugging purposes, run help.sh to get more detailed information
+For debugging purposes or if you feel the numbers arent what they should be, run help.sh to get more detailed information